 - 1. Running in hallways.
-(1) - 2.
+(1)\ - 2.
 Making unreasonable noise.
 (1,2) - 3.
 Using language or gestures that are abusive, lewd, obscene, or profane.
 (All) - 4.
 Obstructing vehicular or pedestrian traffic.
 (1,5) - 5.
 Trespassing.
 Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building.
 (All) - 6.
-Unless authorized by a district administrator for use as academic technology, responding to pagers or using cell phones, using digital music players or other personal entertainment devices is prohibited.
+Unless authorized by a district administrator for use as academic technology, or using cell phones, using digital music players or other personal entertainment devices is prohibited.
 Misusing computer or electronic devices, including unauthorized use of computers, software, or an internet or intranet account; accessing inappropriate websites, or any other violation of the district's acceptable use policy is prohibited.
 In addition, communication devices must be silenced and cannot be used at any time during an emergency situation to ensure the safety of all individuals in the school building, unless authorized to do so.(All) - 7.
-Failing to comply with the reasonable directions of teachers, school administrators or other school employees.(All) - 8.
+Using cell phone cameras to take photos of students or staff without permission. - 8.
+Failing to comply with the reasonable directions of teachers, school administrators or other school employees.(All) - 9.
 Trading or selling cards.
+(4,9,10)

-(4,9,10) - 9.
-Engaging in any willful act that disrupts the normal operation of the school community.
+10.Engaging in any willful act that disrupts the normal operation of the school community.
 (All)